Bluefinch/microglark/README.md

 This means there is no persistence of your data on the server, because we love privacy.

-Currently, [µGlark.io](http://micro.glark.io) is hosted on a micro ec2 instance, so if it lags, please tell us so that we scale this a bit.
+Currently, [µGlark.io](http://micro.glark.io) is hosted on a micro ec2 instance, so if it lags, please open an issue so that we scale this a bit.